cyberark/conjur-spring-boot-sdk/README.md

 to make the connection between the plugin and Conjur.
 You can do this by setting [environment variables](#environment-variables)

-_NOTE:_ System properties will override enviroment values when both are defined for a variable.

 #### Environment Variables